Logo

 4. Can you recover your files in case of human error?

 A mistake is sometimes in a small corner, but it can have major consequences.
-Sometimes you may have realized this right away and you can still easily restore the files with a backup.
-If you discover later that these files are gone, you will have to dig a little deeper to recover them.
-It then depends on the retention of your backup whether you can still save these files.
-By having a good backup, you can be sure that you will not lose your files.
-As a result, you are no longer dependent on errors.
+Sometimes you notice it right away and can still easily restore the files.
+If you only discover later that these files are gone, it can be more difficult to recover them.
+Whether this is possible depends on how long data is kept.
+By regularly making a secure copy of your files, you can be sure you won't lose them, and you will no longer be dependent on unforeseen errors.

 Conclusion

-So in conclusion, there are several situations that you don't always have control over and where backing up your files can make all the difference.
-A backup ensures that you can recover files if they are lost.
-We recommend storing data physically and on the cloud in addition to a computer backup.
+In conclusion, there are several situations that you don't always have control over and where making a secure copy of your files can make all the difference.
+Such a copy ensures that you can recover files if they are lost.
+We recommend that in addition to storing them on your computer, you keep the data both physically and in the cloud.

 Do you use Word, Outlook, Teams and the many other Microsoft 365 programs a lot?
 Then the automatic Microsoft 365 backup is your perfect solution.
 With a Microsoft 365 backup, all your Microsoft 365 files are always safe.